mectho/esp32/README.md

 -->

 ## How to use <a name = "usage"></a>
+Our example projects are located in the [examples](https://github.com/mectho/esp32/examples) directory.
+Once you've found the project you want to work with, change to its directory and you can configure and build it.
+To start your own project based on an example, copy the example project directory outside of the examples directory.

 <!--

 The images must be placed within a folder along with a json file, named classes.json, where the user must indicate the different classes and the related mask pixel values.

 in the example, the content of classes.json is: